rschristopher/ischristtrue.com/src/ancient-views/redemption.md

 While our modern view of redemption is that Christ died for our sins, for the wages of sin are death -- the ancient view went far deeper.
 In the [fall](fall.md) of man, there were multiple rebellions where man turned away from God, his creator.
-Our redemption is the act of God that buys us back, bringing us back under God, back into the glorified state, fulfilling what we were created to fulfill -- that is, to glorify God.
+Redemption is the act of God that buys us back, bringing us back under God, fulfilling what we were created to fulfill -- that is, to glorify God.

-This effectively undoes the three cosmological rebellions against God:
+Redemption effectively undoes the three cosmological rebellions against God:

 1. exile from Eden, introducing death to creation
 2. the flood, taking the Spirit away from man, limiting our lives to no more than a hundred and twenty years